darenasc/auto-fes/README.md

 df_files = afe.reckon_phase('<YOUR_FILE_PATH>')
 ```

-Checkout the [example.py](code/example.py) file and then run it from a terminal with python.
+Checkout the [example.py](code/example.py) file and then run it from a terminal with python as the following code, or using a Jupyter [notebook](code/notebook-example.ipynb).

 ```python
 python example.py